Getting Started with .NET MAUI Switch

 NOTE

-You can refer to our .NET MAUI Switch feature tour page for its groundbreaking feature representations.
-You can also explore our .NET MAUI Switch Example that shows you how to render the Switch in .NET MAUI.
+Refer to our .NET MAUI Switch feature tour page for its groundbreaking feature representations.
+Explore our .NET MAUI Switch example for rendering the .NET MAUI Switch.